Can you learn two languages at once?

 I’ll cover them all on this page to make sure learning more than one language at a time makes sense for you.
 And I’ll do my best to help you hit the ground running.

-If you can make it work, you’ll not only learn more about your mother tongue and languages as such along the way.
+Not only that, but you’ll learn more about your mother tongue along the way.

 You’ll also develop more brain health, improve your salary expectations and have a great adventure along the way.